Block Schedule

 Great question!
 We tend to think of the JIRP Undergraduate Course as a series of two-week blocks with defined academic and safety goals.
 As with a toy block structure, you need to build a strong foundation before you add on more material.
 The first few weeks on the Icefield build a foundation of safety skills before we transition into academics and research.

 Students and staff are on the Icefield for the entire eight-week course.
 In contrast, a new group of faculty cycles in and out the Expedition for each block.
 The information below is geared a little more towards faculty, who will be planning activities to complement the arc of the summer.
-This information complements the Big Picture and Field Camps pages.
+This information complements the Student Curriculum and Big Picture pages.

 Student Orientation: Atlin & Juneau